kdr276/PUI2016_kdr276/HW8_kdr276/README.md

 Worked with homework group Matt Sloane, Will Xia, Marc Toneatto, Ozgur Akkas.

 Followed directions from lab assignment identifying the community board variables in the multiple data sets.
-Matt developed the for loop used to remove implausible districts in the 311 call data.
-Decided to look at demographic information regarding language spoken.
+Matt developed the for loop used to remove implausible districts in the 311 call data and the process to merge the datasets.
+Merged datasets on the community district field and produced final merged set with cd_id field (i.e BX12)

 Used information found at (http://www.datacarpentry.org/python-ecology-lesson/02-index-slice-subset) to aggregate and sum columns I determined to represent 'low' and 'high' internet connection types'